rasmussvala/rasmussvala/README.md

 ### Hi there 👋

-I'm a fourth-year student in the M.Sc. program in Media Technology and Engineering, located in Norrköping, Sweden.
+I'm a final-year student in the M.Sc. program in Media Technology and Engineering, located in Norrköping, Sweden.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=anuraghazra&layout=compact)